patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

 - Removed the `size`, `color`, and `noVerticalAlign` properties from icons which are imported from @patternfly/react-icons.
-Wrap your react-icon with the <Icon> component to customize its size and color.
-This rule will raise a warning when any of these three props are used, but will not make any code changes.[(#5275)](/ https://github.com/patternfly/patternfly-react/pull/5275)
+Wrap your react-icon with the `<Icon>` component to customize its size and color.
+This rule will raise a warning when any of these threeproperties are used, but will not make any code changes ([#5275](/ https://github.com/patternfly/patternfly-react/pull/5275))

 ## Fonts

-- Removed support for Overpass font ([#5169](https://github.com/patternfly/patternfly/pull/5169))
+- Removed support for the Overpass font ([#5169](https://github.com/patternfly/patternfly/pull/5169))

 ## Charts

 **React**

-- Removed the `getResizeObserver` function from`react-charts` in favor of `react-core`'s `getResizeObserver`.
+- Replaced the `getResizeObserver` function from`react-charts` with the `getResizeObserver` function of `react-core`.
 This helper function now has a third parameter, `useRequestAnimationFrame`, and allows a single function to be maintained going forward [(#8533)](https://github.com/patternfly/patternfly-react/pull/8533)

     Previous implementation: